 The site training director should establish a training file for each resident and review all documents prior to filing them.
 Training files must be treated confidentially, retained indefinitely, and stored securely for future reference and credentialing purposes.
 Files are maintained in either hard copy or in e-file format.
 If/when the training director runs out of storage space for hard copy files, these files are scanned and archived as e-files and stored on a shared computer drive.
-At the end of each training year, a copy of each resident's 4th Quarter Competencies Evaluation, now identified by the resident's employee number, is faxed to the HRSC for inclusion in their KPNC personnel file.
+At the end of the training year, a copy of each resident's 4th Quarter Competencies Evaluation, now identified Information is Proprietary to Kaiser Permanente Mental Health Training Program by the resident's employee number, is faxed to the HRSC for inclusion in their KPNC personnel file.